niebert/JavascriptClassCreator/README.md

 * [Inheritage for JavaScript with protoypes](http://phrogz.net/js/classes/OOPinJS2.html) by Gavin Kistner
 * [3 ways to define a JavaScript class](https://www.phpied.com/3-ways-to-define-a-javascript-class/) by Stoyan Stefanov
 * [JQuery](https://jqueryui.com) is used for the theme and standard operations in the Document Object Model (DOM) of HTML-pages.
 The [JQuery-Themeroller](https://jqueryui.com/themeroller/) was used to create a JQuery theme for JSCC.
 * OS-Inspired jQuery Mobile theme by Tait Brown.
 Resources at [GitHub page](https://github.com/taitems/iOS-Inspired-jQuery-Mobile-Theme).
+The OS-Inspired jQuery Mobile theme uses iOS style icons, that were published under a Creative Commons 3.0 (see next acknowledgement).
 * iOS style Icons by Joseph Wain at glyphish.com.
-Licensed under the Creative Commons Attribution 3.0 United States License.
+In this app the used images are licensed under the Creative Commons Attribution 3.0 United States License.
+In general <tt>glyphish.com</tt>  is commercial portal, that publishes only a small set of icons for free.
+* for the footer in the ___app_LSAC___  [OpenClipArt arrows](https://openclipart.org/search/?query=arrow%20button%20set) are used.
+Special thanks to  Jakub Jankiewicz (kuba) for providing this icons under a Creative Commons license on OpenClipArt.